lionelfleury/scala-js-call-graph/README.md

 sbt callgraph
 ```
 You get `graph.json` and `index.html` in your target directory.

-Open the html file and start exploring your Scala.js project'scv the call graph...
+Open the html file and start exploring your Scala.js project's call graph...